Paska

 As did the egg fights.
 I am used to this tradition in my family.
 Much of the point of Easter egg dying in my family was so we could have battles with the eggs.
 The Greeks traditionally dye their eggs red, the red symbolizing the blood and sacrifice of Christ and the eggs symbolizing the rebirth.
 I had meant to get some dye, but the usual thing of waiting too long and then the grocery store ran out of dye occurred.
 The dyes in Canada never seem to achieve the deep red that the Greek dye gets.
 Luckily our hosts had not procrasinated like I had, so I at least got to have a couple egg fights!
 Amusingly, they also didn't in fact like hard boiled eggs, but DID like egg fights, so they made loads of these stunning red eggs just to play with them.

-After a large meal, plenty of beer, far too many fire crackers for my taste, and plenty of Greek sunshine, we finished up the day with a visit to out local Beach Bar.
+After a large meal, plenty of beer, far too many fire crackers for my taste, and plenty of Greek sunshine, we finished up the day with a visit to our local Beach Bar.
 And so a Kalo Paska was had.

 Comments